World of Warcraft: Mists of Pandaria: Siege of Orgrimmar

 Leaders of the Alliance and Horde lay siege to Hellscream's capital in order to topple the ruthless Warchief.
 The leaders of Azeroth then agree to prosecute Garrosh for war crimes in Pandaria.
 Vol'jin, for his contributions in Garrosh's downfall, is chosen as the new warchief of the Horde.
 King Varian Wrynn decides to end the conflict with the Horde but warns them that the Alliance will return to end them should they return to their honorless warmongering ways.

 Setting

+The expansion draws heavily on Asian (especially Chinese) imagery and folklore.

 The game is set after the events of Deathwing (noted black dragon) and the Cataclysm.
 The major setting is the titular land of Pandaria, one of the continents of the world of Azeroth.
 Discovery of Pandaria is made after a naval battle between the Horde and the Alliance.
 It had previously been hidden by magic since The Sundering, only to reappear for unknown reasons.

 Pandaria

 Pandaria is a new continent located to the south of the Eastern Kingdoms and Kalimdor.
 Several zones have been added, including the Jade Forest, Valley of the Four Winds, Vale of Eternal Blossoms, Townlong Steppes, Kun-Lai Summit, Krasarang Wilds, the Timeless Isle, and the Dread Wastes.
 The Jade Forest is the first zone, and the entry point for the Alliance and Horde.
 It features lush rainforest and stone spires, and introduces the player to the hozen and jinyu races.
 It contains the Temple of the Jade Serpent (one of the new dungeons), and introduces the Sha enemy.
 The Valley of the Four Winds includes pandaren farm lands, with a coastal jungle.
 The Stormstout Brewery, another new dungeon, is located in the valley.
 There are auction houses scattered across the five zones of Pandaria.
 Along with these normal auction houses, a "black market" auction house is located in an area north of the Valley of the Four Winds called the Veiled Stair.
 Unlike the player controlled auction house, this auction house is controlled by NPCs who post items, usually of rare status or those that have been removed from the game in previous expansions.
 Both Horde and Alliance can use the black market auction house.

 As you travel throughout Pandaria it will be common to encounter Lorewalker Cho who is searching Pandaria for the various secrets and lore that the land possess.
 Once the player hits level 90 and travels into the Vale of Eternal Blossoms, the player can talk to Lorewalker Cho and his team of Lorewalkers.
 The player will be tasked with seeking out the "Lore objects" scattered about Pandaria in order to gain more reputation.